Motaz-fathy/elkashif-task/README.md

-# welcome sir , i have some i have some query
+# welcome sir , i have some query

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+When you click on the joint, is the status saved for each user ?

 ## head line